benfarhner/gnomebrew/README.md

 Typical gameplay involves moving around the map with the arrow keys, interacting with and creating objects to build your world.

+### Key Commands
-Press F1 to bring up the main menu.
+* `F1` brings up the pause menu.
 The options are pretty straightforward.
+* `h` harvests, or grabs, the top item on the tile your gnome is currently on.
+Not all items can be harvested!

 Time